Aaron's Company, Inc. (AAN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the specialty retail had lost 22.63% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 3.82% and the S&P 500's gain of 0.58% in that time.
+Coming into today, shares of the specialty retail had lost 18.25% in the past month.
+In that same time, the Consumer Discretionary sector lost 3.64%, while the S&P 500 gained 0.64%.

 Investors will be hoping for strength from Aaron's Company, Inc. as it approaches its next earnings release.
-The company is expected to report EPS of $0.06, down 80.65% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $539.95 million, down 9% from the year-ago period.
+In that report, analysts expect Aaron's Company, Inc. to post earnings of $0.06 per share.
+This would mark a year-over-year decline of 80.65%.
+Meanwhile, our latest consensus estimate is calling for revenue of $539.95 million, down 9% from the prior-year quarter.

-AAN's full-year Zacks Consensus Estimates are calling for earnings of $1.24 per share and revenue of $2.19 billion.
-These results would represent year-over-year changes of -40.1% and -2.55%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.24 per share and revenue of $2.19 billion, which would represent changes of -40.1% and -2.55%, respectively, from the prior year.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.12% higher within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.12% higher.
 Aaron's Company, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Aaron's Company, Inc.'s current valuation metrics, including its Forward P/E ratio of 8.62.
-For comparison, its industry has an average Forward P/E of 14.76, which means Aaron's Company, Inc. is trading at a discount to the group.
+Digging into valuation, Aaron's Company, Inc. currently has a Forward P/E ratio of 8.29.
+This represents a discount compared to its industry's average Forward P/E of 13.85.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 154, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 157, putting it in the bottom 38% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.